 Students may be eligible to join the Australian Institute of Management (AIM).

 Students wanting to gain professional accreditation for finance should study the Bachelor of Business.

 Students may choose, as electives, one or two double-weighted internship units.

 Major areas of study

-On-campus students can also study any study stream by distance education.
+On-campus students can also study any study stream online.

 Please note that some majors, study streams and units may not be available at each location.
 Unit availabilities are published for each study period and may vary from year to year.

 Assessment may be in the form of essays, reports, audio or video presentations, online quizzes, case analyses or problem resolutions, and examinations.